Call Us Message Us

 Dissociative Identity Disorder (DID) Treatment in Fort Lauderdale, Florida

-We understand that coping with Dissociative Identity Disorder can be daunting, so we’re here to help.
-At The Sylvia Brafman Mental Health Center, we believe in empowering our patients through comprehensive evidence-based psychotherapy, intensive outpatient, partial hospitalization and residential inpatient programs, therapies medication options, and support groups.
-If you or a loved one are experiencing symptoms and looking for Dissociative Identity Disorder treatment centers near me, don’t hesitate to reach out.
+We understand that coping with dissociative identity disorder can be daunting, so we’re here to help.
+At The Sylvia Brafman Mental Health Center, we believe in empowering our patients through comprehensive evidence-based psychotherapy, intensive outpatient, partial hospitalization and residential inpatient programs, therapies, medication options, and support groups.
+If you or a loved one are experiencing symptoms and looking for dissociative identity disorder treatment centers, don’t hesitate to reach out.
 Our dedicated team is ready to provide the support you need.
-Don’t wait another day – call us today to learn more about our unique residential treatment for Dissociative Identity Disorder.
+Don’t wait another day – call us today to learn more about our unique approach to addressing dissociative identity disorder.

 What is Dissociative Identity Disorder?